kbroestl/bibliophile/complications.md

 model are not database agnostic, so we'll have to investigate what can be done to do those.
 Lots of 'find_by_sql'

-2019-01-03
-## Unit Test difficulties
-- previous versions of active record used to have a count_members function, which doesn't seem to exist any more.
-Genre and location tests are failing due to this
-- Find ways to gin up some test data for the books etc so we can start real testing for many of the other custom methods

-## Other issues
-- Some view/form pages (locations/genres) display nothing or very little, so we need to figure out what's going on there.

-# 2019-02-27
-What testing sets of data do we need to make the find_by_sql sections work?
-We won't be able to write stock tests until we can answer that particular question.
-- First step should be to identify where we use find_by_sql, then parse out what data elements are relavant to those queries.

-# 2019-06-10
-- rethink the above.
-Rather than ginning up specific datasets to match the find_by_sql, better served by creating completed objects which are instantiated at beginning of test runs, find_by_sql runs on that test set
-- - need to look up how to set up those test sets before running tests.
-RSpec should make that easy.